 In addition to our PERT team, Henry Ford has a specialized ICU for lung patients.
 Our care for PE includes:

 - Dedicated pulmonary and critical care team: Our critical care doctors also specialize in pulmonary care, which gives them deep expertise in caring for patients with lung issues.
 Our ICU has a specific unit for patients with pulmonary hypertension.
-Read more about Henry Ford’s pulmonary and critical care [link to new Critical Care page].
+Read more about Henry Ford’s pulmonary and critical care.

 - Comprehensive lung team: Our pulmonary (lung and breathing) specialists are experts in diagnosing and treating PE.
 We work hand in hand with other doctors, including heart and vascular specialists, to identify the cause of PE and find the best way to treat you.
 One of our doctors is a pulmonologist and a cardiologist (heart specialist).
 Meet our pulmonary team.

 - Research into new PE solutions: We study new ways to treat PE most effectively.
 We have participated in two National Institutes of Health studies in pulmonary embolism (PIOPEDI and PIOPEDII).
 These studies looked into the best tests for diagnosing PE.

 PE often occurs from blood clots that first form in the leg veins.
 When these clots dislodge from the leg, they can travel through the veins into the heart.
 From there, they can move and become stuck in the large arteries leading into the lungs.

 This process, when a blood clot forms and travels to the pulmonary arteries, is called venous thromboembolism (VTE).
 The causes of VTE can include: